unionlabs/goblinbook/src/dex/sdk.md

   "function swap(Order order) external",
 ]);
 ```

+Here we copied portion's of our ABI in index.ts.
+Even better is to actually point it to our contracts and generate bindings.
+For larger contracts and complex codebases, we recommend doing so.

+## Interacting with Nexus

 In this example, we will start a swap from Ethereum to other chains, so we will instantiate just a single client.
 In a real app, we would keep a record of chainIds to clients, and use a different client depending on the source chain.